johanvanl/small-python-projects/SAHRA Coordinates/README.md

 ```

 From the above structure I would then save the values in the 'title' attribute, namely '-25.755820' and '28.230870' into their respective places.

+---

+I used [Beautiful Soup](http://www.crummy.com/software/BeautifulSoup/) to parse the HTML pages to get the latitude and longitude, which I downloaded and included in my project.